2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

     1. Sections to better allign images
     1. Use classes to determine size instead of styles
     1. Images which auto-resize based on size
-1. ⏳ Review dropping `_` prefix requirement on cshtml files by protecting them in an another manner
-    1. It's not needed on Oqtane, as the files are not accessible
-    1. Only needed ATM on DNN because each file could be called from the browser directly
-    1. Probably make sure all base classes refuse to render standalone
 1. ⏳ Ability to import apps from folder directly (patrons)
 1. Settings: Ability to augment the preset configuration / settings with custom overrides
 1. ⏳ Integration of Google Translate in the Edit UI